Avee217/Solar-System/README.md

 # Solar-System

 The Milky way galaxy can be explored by clicking on the individual planets in this interactive solar system.
-This project built in the Unity3D engine.
+This project  was built using the Unity3D engine.

-Each plant in the milky way galaxy can be focused upon by clicking on it.
-The camera changes its position to focuses on selected planet.
+Each planet in the milky way galaxy can be brought to focus by clicking on it.
+The camera changes its position to focus on the selected planet.

 ### Instructions
 1. Download the .zip file and extract to your system